aviramaloni/Intro2CS-Boggle/README.md

 ## How to use
 ### Installation
-1. Clone this repository into a desired folder on your computer:
+1. Clone this repository into a desired folder on your computer
 ```
 git clone https://github.com/aviramaloni/Intro2CS-Boggle.git
 ```